Clean and disinfect your game controllers

-- That unidentifiable sticky stuff that's on your small child's hands
+- That unidentifiable sticky stuff that's on your child's hands

-Don’t think you’re exempt if you find yourself saying “well, I play Pokémon Go on my phone, so I don’t need to worry about that” because you’d be wrong.
-Cell phones have been proven to be 18x dirtier than a toilet seat.
+Don’t think you’re exempt if you find yourself saying, “Well, I play Pokémon Go on my phone, so I don’t need to worry about that.”
+Because you’d be wrong.
+Cell phones have been proven to be 18x germier than a toilet seat.

-We’re going to continue – but hopefully, you’re already sold on the importance of making sure your controllers (and phones) stay clean.
+We’re going to continue, but hopefully you’re already sold on the importance of making sure your controllers (and phones) are clean and disinfected.
 One, it’s just good practice.
-Two, it’ll likely keep you healthier.
+Two, it will likely keep you healthier.
 So unlike all your sick friends, you’ll be the last one standing (much like your character in Fortnight).

 Senior Editor Luke Plunkett over at Kotaku agrees with us:

 The NPD Group is a market research company.
-According to them, a core gamer is anyone who plays video games using a home console (PlayStation, Xbox, Windows PC or a Mac) and spends more than 5 hours a week playing – which means that as of 2014, there were over 34 million “core gamers” in just the United States alone.
-That’s a LOT of time spent with your hands on a keyboard or holding a controller – both of which have proven to be seasoned bacteria hosts.
+According to them, a core gamer is anyone who plays video games using a home console (PlayStation, Xbox, Windows PC or a Mac) and spends more than five hours a week playing, which means that as of 2014, there were over 34 million “core gamers” in just the United States alone.
+That’s a lot of time spent with your hands on a keyboard or holding a controller, both proven to be seasoned bacteria hosts.